Flag of Basque Country

-The ikurrina flag (in Basque) or ikurriña (Spanish spelling of the Basque term) is a Basque symbol and the official flag of the Basque Country Autonomous Community of Spain.
+The flag of the Basque Country (in euskera: ikurrina, pronounced /ˌiku'riɲa/) is the official flag of the Basque Country Autonomous Community of Spain.
 This flag consists of a white cross over a green saltire on a red field.

+The Ikurrina is also used informally and symbolically to represent Euskal Herria, the collective name for the seven historical territories of Basque ethnicity, language, and culture.
+This broader region includes not only the three provinces of the Basque Autonomous Community, but also Navarre and the three Basque provinces located in the French Basque Country (Lapurdi, Lower Navarre, and Zuberoa).

 Terminology

 The name is a neologism by Luis and Sabino Arana, from ikur 'mark, sign' (itself a neologism extracted from irakurri 'to read'), comparable to the Catalan Senyera and Faroese Merkið.
-In Basque, it has the generic meaning of 'flag', but specially the one of the Basque Country, as defined by the Euskaltzaindia (Royal Academy of the Basque Language).
+In Basque, it has the generic meaning of 'flag', but especially that of the Basque Country, as defined by the Euskaltzaindia (Royal Academy of the Basque Language).

 The original Biscayne spelling of the Aranas was ikuŕiñ (the final -a is the Basque definite article, in singular).
 The modern standard Basque spelling is ikurrin.

 Design

 Similar in pattern to the Union Jack, the flag was designed by the founders of the Basque Nationalist Party EAJ-PNV, Luis and Sabino Arana, and is commonly regarded as the national but unofficial symbol of the Basque Country (Euskal Herria).
 It is widely seen in the French Basque Country and forms part of the unofficial flag of Saint Pierre and Miquelon, the French overseas community in North America that was settled by French Basque and also many Spanish Basque sailors.
-The Ikurriña is also the flag of the Basque Nationalist Party (EAJ-PNV).
+The Ikurrina is also the flag of the Basque Nationalist Party (EAJ-PNV).
 A controversy exists because at first it was only the symbol of a section of the party (the section representing the province of Biscay) and many people thought that another flag must represent the entire country.

 The red ground symbolizes the Biscayne people, the green saltire might represent the Oak of Guernica, a symbol of the old laws of Biscay, or Fueros; and over them, the white cross, God's symbol of Basque Catholic devotion.
 Thus, red, white and green have become the national Basque colors.